 Inflammation in the joints can cause the area to feel warm.
 This inflammation might affect one or multiple joints.
 The sensation of having several warm joints at once may feel similar to a hot flush.

-Hot flushes, often called hot flashes in menopause, are the most common menopause symptom.
+Hot flushes, often called hot flashes in menopause, are the

 In some people, it is possible that symptoms of RA and menopause might occur together.